 Jana Gouchev

-Jana Gouchev is a prominent NYC lawyer on the leading edge of technology deals and complex commercial transactions.
-Jana delivers cutting-edge legal and commercial insight that propels company growth and drives faster revenue realization by Business Units.
-She has mastered the art of risk management balanced with business focused legal strategy.
-Jana's practice is focused on Corporate Law, Data Privacy and Information Security, Tech Law (consulting, SaaS, and AI), Complex Commercial Contracts, Intellectual Property, M&A, and Advertising law.
+Jana Gouchev is the Managing Partner of Gouchev Law and a prominent corporate lawyer on the leading edge of technology law and complex commercial transactions.
+She delivers legal and commercial insight that propels companies forward.
+Jana's practice is focused on Corporate Law, Data Privacy and Information Security, Tech Law (consulting, SaaS, and AI), Complex Commercial Contracts, Intellectual Property, and M&A.

 More Resources For You